aquasecurity/cloud-security-remediation-guides/en/aws/configservice/config-service-enabled.md

 9. On the "Amazon SNS topic" choose either of the options available as "Create a topic" to create a new simple notification service topic, "Choose a topic from your account" to choose the existing SNS topic and "Choose a topic from another account" to choose the "SNS Topic" from the another AWS account and in the "Topic Name" field enter an unique name for the "SNS Topic".
 Then click on the "Next" button. </br> <img src="/resources/aws/configservice/config-service-enabled/step9.png"/>
 10. On the Rules page select all the "AWS Config rules" from all available pages to check the configuration of the resources against rules that are defined and click on the "Next" button. </br> <img src="/resources/aws/configservice/config-service-enabled/step10.png"/>
 11. Review the changes and click on the "Confirm" button to make the necessary changes. </br> <img src="/resources/aws/configservice/config-service-enabled/step11.png"/>
-12. Repeat steps number 5 - 11 to enable the AWS Config Service for all regions and resources in an account.
+12. Repeat step number 5 - 11 to enable the AWS Config Service for all regions and resources in an account.